 Principal Investigators must possess the appropriate training, experience, and professional qualifications (e.g., degrees, licenses, credentials) to safely conduct and oversee a human research study.
 Individuals who are debarred, disqualified, or otherwise restricted from participation in research or as a recipient of grant funds for research by a federal, state, or other agency may not serve as PI.

-To serve as a Principal Investigator (PI) on a human research study submitted to the HSC IRB you must be a contract (paid) UNM faculty member who is:
+To serve as a Principal Investigator (PI) on a research study submitted to the HSC IRB or IACUC you must be a UNM faculty member (any campus, rank, or track) with .50 FTE or greater.
+Otherwise, an exemption must be submitted and approved.

 Exceptions to General PI Eligibility

-In special instances and with support from the relevant UNM dean, Health System CEO, UNM Hospital CEO, or department chair, other members of the UNM community may request approval to serve as PI.
+In special circumstances and with support from the relevant supervisor, other members of the research community may request approval to serve as PI.
 The request should be specific to a study and contain information about the qualifications and capabilities of the individual that would allow the person to perform the duties of a PI.
 The PI must complete the PI Eligibility Request Form.

-The completed request should be sent to HSC-HRPO@salud.unm.edu and will be reviewed by the IRB staff, IRB Chair, and the Vice Chancellor of Research.
+The completed request should be sent to HSC-HRPO@salud.unm.edu and will be reviewed by the IRB staff, IRB Chair, and the Vice President for Research.

 CITI training